lyqscmy/md/问/Rust/ownership.md

+TAG:Rust|Ownership|Smart Pointer
 1. Each **value** in Rust has a **variable** that’s called its owner.
 包括栈和堆的上value
 2. There can only be **one owner at a time**.
 3. When the owner goes out of **scope**, the value will be **dropped**.

+1. At any given time, you can have either but not both of:
+    - One mutable reference.
+    - Any number of immutable references.
+2. References must always be valid.

+> In the majority of cases, ownership is clear: you know exactly which variable owns a given value.
+However, there are cases when a single value may have multiple owners.
+For example, in graph data structures, multiple edges may point to the same node, and that node is conceptually owned by all of the edges that point to it.
+A node shouldn’t be cleaned up unless it doesn’t have any edges pointing to it.

 ownership
 borrowing